gijslaarman/weekly-nerd-1920/why-a-good-copy-isnt-always-better-than-a-bad-original.md

+# 'Why a good copy isn't always better than a bad original.'
 **'Why a good copy isn't always better than a bad original.'** <br>
 Weird sentence right?
 Because it's a take on the dutch phrase: "Better a good copy than a bad original."
 (Beter goed gejat dan slecht bedacht).
 Now I am not saying it's bad to copy someone else's work.